 An economic boom has careened into bust, halting building projects around the world, even as talk turns to clean energy infrastructure.
 Overhead, older infrastructure persists in electric wires, highway bridges, and elevated train lines that continue to run on oil and gas.
 A nascent infrastructure of renewable energy emerged to offer a different vision for the city. (more)

 Highways of the world, intact forest and critically degraded habitat

 Adapted from INTACT Forest Cover map and World Wildlife Fund Status map

 Critically degraded habitat

 Paris Climate Agreement

 Infrastructure takes decades to plan and build, remaining in place often for centuries while conditions around it change.
-Ten years ago carbon-free infrastructure was envisioned by forward-thinking planners, engineers and architects, and in some places, built, providing models and a trajectory forward in the decadal process of transition.
-Their vision of the future seemed bold at the time, challenging often-conservative professions to imagine changes they had not yet seen.
+Ten years ago carbon-free infrastructure was adopted by forward-thinking planners, engineers and architects, providing models and a trajectory forward in the decadal process of transition.
+Their vision of the future seems bold at the time, challenging often-conservative professions to imagine changes they had not yet seen.

 Decades are the scale of living memory, the span of personal experience.
 The remembered patterns and places of childhood are often an anchor of normalcy against which subsequent experience is measured.
 The generation now middle aged remembers a time when climate was a stable, cyclic background ever thus, and nature was imagined to be large, unchanging, and unchangeable, absorbing the actions of people without consequence.